Frequently Asked Racing Questions

 How many racers can race at the same time?

-to encourage competition and make sure that all of your guests have a
+and make sure all of your guests have a great time!

 Should I bring my own helmet?